By Nancy Lucianna of Law Offices of Nancy E. Lucianna, P.C. on Tuesday, February 28, 2017.

 For those immigrants living in the New York and New Jersey area, there are several things you should know.

 1. Do not open the door for police or immigration officials unless they have a warrant.

 2. Do not provide any statements to police or immigration officials.
 You have a right to remain silent!

 3. Do not run.
-You can use your phone to record any kind of raid or take photographs, but do not run.
+You can use your phone to record any raid or take photographs, but do not run.

 4. Ask to speak to your attorney and do not sign ANYTHING.
 Do not sign anything you don’t understand.

-5. Reckless Driving and Driving on the Revoked List are considered Misdemeanor Criminal offenses in New York.
-That means that even if you are in the United States with Visa or other lawful status, if you are convicted, it could result in deportation proceedings.
+5. Reckless Driving and Driving on the Revoked List are considered Misdemeanor Criminal offences in New York.
+That means that even if you are in the United States with Visa or another lawful status, if you are convicted, it could result in deportation proceedings.

 6. Driving While Intoxicated is considered a criminal offense in New York and a traffic offense in New Jersey; however, both carry a risk for deportation.